Chapter 1 - Never Judge a Book By its Cover

 “Thanks, Anna,” Rose said, genuinely.

 “Oh, I just worried he was giving you the third degree,” she said, shushing her cousin.
 Truthfully, the girls, only two years apart in age, were more like sisters.
-Especially now, when Anna could give back to Rose the comfort and reassurance given to her when at 12 she lost her mother.
+Especially now, when Anna could give back to Rose the comfort and reassurance given to her when she lost her mother.

 “He’s not that bad,” Rose laughed.
 “You know I’m glad you all are here.”